apt-9/apt-9/README.md

 ![I am GitHub Readme Generator's creator](https://i.imgur.com/e2NqMwM.jpg)

-# spec
+# apt9

-I am spec alias apt9, founder and trainer of the apt.
+I am apt9 alias spec, founder and trainer of the apt.
 My files are open access, the more complex ones are private, dm me on twitter or discord to get them.
 <br />

 ### Skills and Experience: